dandls/counterfactuals/README.md

 devtools::install_github("susanne-207/counterfactuals")
 ```

-## Workflow
+## Get started

-This is a basic example which shows you how to solve a common problem:
+In this basic example, we train a `randomForest` on the `iris` dataset
+and examine how the feature values of a given `virginica` observation
+would have to change in order for it to be classified as `versicolor`
+with a prediction probability of at least 0.5.

 ``` r
 library(counterfactuals)